COVID-19– Gradual resumption of activities

 - in our service points.

-Riders under 12 years of age are not required to wear a face covering.
+- Riders aged 9 years and under not required to wear a face covering.

 Proper use of face coverings

 - Your face covering must cover your nose and mouth.